moalimirinfinity/ChatGPT_Enhancer/README.md

 - **Conversation export** – save the current ChatGPT conversation as PDF or DOCX via the popup.
 - **In-app help** – slide-in guide (English/Farsi) that explains every toggle.

-## Installation (developer mode)

-1. Clone or download this repository.
-2. Open Chrome (or any Chromium-based browser) and navigate to `chrome://extensions`.
-3. Enable **Developer mode**.
-4. Click **Load unpacked** and select the project folder.

-The GPT Enhancer icon will appear in your toolbar.
-Pin it for quicker access.

 ## Usage